difficulttopickaname/i_guess_this_is_it/Intro_to_Java_Programming_10th/Notes/chapter_17_note.md

 # Chapter 17
 ## 17.4
 ### Note 17.4.N1 FileInputStream and FileOutputStream
-Normally, instances of "FIleInputStream" and "FileOutputStream" are created (and used) as following.
+Normally, instances of "FileInputStream" and "FileOutputStream" are created (and used) as following.
 ```java
 FileOutputStream output = new FileOutputStream("listing_17_1.dat");
 for (int i = 1; i <= 10; i++)